 Looking for down-free jackets?
 You’re not alone.
-Cruelty can be found in every stitch of down-stuffed jackets sold by brands owned by Urban Outfitters, Inc., including Anthropologie, Free People, and Urban Outfitters.
-Birds used for their down feathers are inevitably sent to the slaughterhouse, where standard practice is to hang them upside down, stun them, and then slit their throats—often while they’re still conscious.
-Thankfully, many companies are using high-tech vegan materials that are better for both birds and the environment.
-For instance, after hearing from PETA, Spanish retailer Ecoalf pledged to go completely feather-free, including by ditching down, in all its designs by 2020.
-Ecoalf is one of many businesses working to prevent animals from having their feathers stolen so that they can be stuffed into coats.
+Birds used for their feathers are inevitably sent to the slaughterhouse, where it’s standard practice to hang them upside down, stun them, and slit their throats—often while they’re still conscious.
+Thankfully, many companies are using high-tech vegan materials that are better for birds and the environment.
+For instance, after hearing from PETA, women-powered outdoor and lifestyle brand Krimson Klover confirmed that it will replace all down in its products with recycled polyester fill starting in 2024.
+This is one of many businesses working to protect birds from having their feathers stolen so that they can be stuffed into coats.

 Here are our top down-free jackets to keep you cozy and feather-free: